NlightNFotis/nlightnfotis/README.md

 ### Work 👨🏻‍💻💸

-I'm working as a *Software Engineer* at @GitHub, where I'm part of the *Security Products Engineering* department, working on [CodeQL](https://codeql.github.com) and assorted tools.
+I'm working as a *Software Engineer* at [GitHub](https://github.com/github), where I'm part of the *Security Products Engineering* department, working on [CodeQL](https://codeql.github.com) and assorted tools.

-Before that I was part of [Diffblue](https://www.diffblue.com)'s *Open Source* team, where I spent my time maintaining [CBMC](https://github.com/diffblue/cbmc), a *model checker for C* (a tool for verifying that the behaviour of C code aligns with its specification).
+Before that, I was part of [Diffblue](https://www.diffblue.com)'s *Open Source* team, where I spent my time maintaining [CBMC](https://github.com/diffblue/cbmc), a *model checker for C* (a tool for verifying that the behaviour of C code aligns with its specification).